-There is minor impact on the school as the current open paddock will contain new development that will be seen when looking out from the school grounds.
+There is minor impact on the school as part of the current open paddock will contain new development that will be seen when looking out from the school grounds.
 The grounds are quite open and the northern edge of the site contains the heritage buildings that are set square to Mulgoa Road and obliquely to the boundary.
 There is a driveway and parking that are immediately to the north of the school building that fills the area between building and boundary.
 The school playing fields are to the rear (west and south).
 A newer school building (hall is located to the rear of the heritage building.
 The second heritage building is located further south along Mulgoa Road.
 Both heritage buildings orient to the street.

 The addition of residential development on the north side of the school has no impact on the school itself and minimal impact on the former school residence building that is located closest to the north boundary.
-This change as noted will be a change in the visual setting of the school.
+This change as noted will be a change in the visual setting of the school as there is development proposed for the rear of the site adjacent to the school land.